brackets-userland/brackets-name-a-project/README.md

 ## Usage
 ### Configuring a project name
 1. Open File -> Project name
-2. Change the name and background color (hex or name) for your project
+2. Change the name and background color (hex, hsl, rgba or name) for your project
 3. Press "Done"

 ### Resetting a name